tyllmoritz/goomba/readme.txt

   Note: You can't eject a cartridge from a Gamecube Game Boy Player while it is running.

-Double Speed:  Controls whether the emulated GBC runs in double speed mode or not.
-There are two modes for this option:
-    Full   - Emulates the GBC at full double speed.
-This can be twice as slow as emulating it at normal speed.
-             This is the default mode.
-    Timers - Only the GBC's internal clock runs at double speed, the processor stays at single speed.
-Games may run faster at this setting.
-             This setting may cause some games to crash.

 Pogoshell Plugin: If you wish to use Goomba Color with Pogoshell, copy goomba.gba to your plugins directory, then edit pogoshell's configuration file.